ThomasTJdev/nim_homeassistant/README.md

 > NimHA is currently in **BETA**.

-Work before reaching stable (some might be missing - please add an issue):
+Work before reaching stable:
-- Avoid database lock error (multiple connections at the same time - which SQLite does not like)
+~~- Avoid database lock error (multiple connections at the same time - which SQLite does not like)~~
 - The alarm module's countdown proc() is currently not working (this means that when the alarm has been triggered, it will immediately go into ringing mode)

 ____